 Nikon Camera Terminology

 As with the other vendors, there are two main Nikon camera lines distinguished by sensor size: full-frame (FX), and crop-frame (DX), also referred to as APS-C (named after a now defunct Kodak film standard Advanced Photo System).
-The diagonal of the DX sensor is .65x that of the FX sensor.
-The choice of FX or DX body is dependent on one’s photography interests.
-It is part of one’s photoID.
+The diagonal of the Nikon DX sensor is .65x that of the FX sensor.
+The choice of FX or DX body is dependent on one’s photography interests; FX usually finds a home in studio work and landscapes; DX works advantageously in the telephoto range, and where depth of field is critical.
+The format chosen becomes part of one’s photoID.

 The latest Nikon autofocus technology is called AF-S, where the S indicates Silent Wave Motor.
-Nikon has settled on the term vibration reduction or VR for its in-lens optical image stabilization.
+Nikon has settled on the term vibration reduction or VR for its in-lens OIS.
 This is now the second generation of VR.
 Initially called VR II, it now is simply VR again.

 Nikon’s early forays into digital photography were all DX format.
 I owned the D1, D2H, and D300, all purchased used.
 These were professional and semi-professional cameras, very pricey when new.
 But with technology advancing rapidly, their depreciation was precipitous.
 By lagging behind the state of the art by a generation or two, such toys fell back easily within my budget range.

 Note on build quality: I dropped this camera recently.
-It bounced 4-5 times down a steep rock embankment, until a small tree stopped its descent.
+It bounced 4-5 times down 20 feet of a steep rock embankment, until a small tree stopped its descent.
+(Had it not been for that tree, it would still be bouncing down many hundreds of feet in hundreds of pieces – build quality only takes one so far!).
 The battery door popped off and the lens hood was jammed down on the lens barrel, pushing up the rubberized zoom ring cover.
 Watching it fall so roughly, we were sure it was a goner.

 Yet the hood popped back in position, the battery door popped back on, and I resumed shooting.
 It never skipped a beat.
 And it only has two small marks on the body that one needs a magnifying glass to see.
 Thank you Nikon, for protecting my investment through rugged quality.